Tanmay-gr27/Tanmay-gr27/README.md

 - 👋 Hi, I’m @Tanmay-gr27
-- 👀 I’m interested in .coding/programming ..
+- 👀 I’m interested in .coding/programming .VLSI .IoT .Embedded-Systems ..
-- 🌱 I’m currently learning .python..
+- 🌱 I’m currently learning .C-Program..
 - 💞️ I’m looking to collaborate on .best seniors and students..
 - 📫 How to reach me .tanmaygr706@gmail.com
-- insta-  www.instagram.com/tanm.ay1747/..
+- insta-  www.instagram.com/tanmaygr27/..

 <!---
 Tanmay-gr27/Tanmay-gr27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.